ImClarky/sqlsrv-pagination/Tutorial.md

 3. `"members"` - This is your table name that you want to query
 4. `"lastname"` - This is the column that you want to order the results by

 There are also 2 variables that need to be defined.
-Those are:
+These are:

 1. `$limit` - the maximum number of records on one page
 2. `$page` - the current page number